-It will enable you to further develop your knowledge and skills in assessing, diagnosing, planning, implementing and evaluating evidence based interventions and new therapies relevant to your own area of practice.
+The course develops both knowledge and skills in assessing, diagnosing, planning, implementing and evaluating evidence-based interventions and new therapies relevant to your own area of practice.

 It reflects the interdisciplinary nature of palliative care, and learning will be facilitated by an interdisciplinary teaching team with extensive specialist clinical experience in hospital, community, and hospice settings.

 Who is it for?

 This course is designed for any healthcare professional involved in delivering healthcare services to people with advanced or life-limiting illness in any setting.